hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/403_xi_xv_from_the_diary_of_a_disciple.md

 Gopis, false?

 Swamiji: Who says so?
 Not I!
-That is a very superior form of worship (Sâdhanâ).
+That is a very superior form of worship (Sādhanā).
 In this age of tremendous attachment to sense-pleasure and wealth, very few are able even to comprehend those higher ideals.

 Disciple: Then are not those who are worshipping God as husband or lover